 Step 6: Monitor and Manage

 Copy trading doesn’t mean setting it and forgetting it.
 You have a role to play by regularly monitoring your portfolio performance and the performance of the traders you’re copying.
-If a trader’s strategy significantly underperforms or no longer aligns with your goals, you can stop copying them at any time.
+If a trader’s strategy significantly underperforms or no longer aligns with your goals, you can stop copying them anytime.

 Copy Trading vs Learning Trading Yourself

 Several beginners who begin their trading journey are likely to stumble on challenges.
 Copy trading offers a tempting shortcut: mirror the trades of experienced investors and potentially reap the rewards.
 But is it the right path for you?
-Let’s find out:
+Consider the comparison table below:

 Managing Risk on Copy Trading Platforms